AbhinayAmbati/anon-nearby/README.md

 **AI-Powered Content Moderation**: Real-time message filtering using Google's Gemini AI and pattern recognition to detect inappropriate content, harassment, spam, and abusive language.
 Progressive enforcement system provides warnings, temporary restrictions, and escalating penalties for policy violations.

+**Ephemeral File Relay**: A secure, serverless-like file transfer system.
+Files are encrypted client-side using the Web Crypto API before being relayed in chunks through the server.
+The server never sees the original file or the encryption keys, ensuring complete privacy.

 ## Technical Stack

 ### Frontend Architecture
 Built with Nuxt.js for a modern Vue-based single-page application.
 Features a Matrix-inspired terminal aesthetic with green-on-black theming and fully responsive design optimized for mobile, tablet, and desktop experiences.
+Uses the **Web Crypto API** for client-side encryption/decryption of file transfers.

 ### Backend Infrastructure
 Node.js with Express framework provides the server foundation, while Socket.IO enables real-time bidirectional communication for instant messaging capabilities.